Written by: Mobeen Akram - National New Homes Account Director

 Stamp duty and other costs

-Many builders offer discounts on the buyer's costs of purchasing a new build home, and part of this could include a contribution towards Stamp Duty and legal fees, white goods for the kitchen, or the landscaping of gardens.
+Many builders offer discounts on the buyer's costs of purchasing a new build home, and part of this could include a contribution towards Stamp Duty and legal fees, white goods for the kitchen, or garden landscaping.
 These may all be paid for as an extra incentive to prospective new build buyers and may very well be the cherry on top which gets them a sale.

 Getting expert advice for new build mortgages

-No matter where you are in your homebuying process, we’re on hand to help you achieve your dreams of homeownership.
+No matter where you are in your homebuying journey, we’re on hand to help you achieve your dreams of homeownership.

 References: